luk3Sky/docs/docs/robot/firmware/motors.md

 ### motors.test();

 This is used to test the functionality of the motors.
-It will execute following procedures once called.
+It will execute the following procedures once called.
 - Turn Counter Clockwise for ~0.5 seconds.
 - Turn Clockwise for ~0.5 seconds.
 - Move forward with increasing speed for ~6.5 seconds.